ivann14/perl-libev-websocket/README.md

 For CPU-bound actions you should have multi-core server.
 Then create classes that derives from AbstractJob class which will be returned by your Engine class.

+To send various kinds of WebSocket messages you should use WebSocketClientWriter class.

 # Synopsis

     package CpuBoundJob;